Nottingham Hospitals Archives 2011

 In the introduction to her Lunacy, Law and Conscience Professor Kathleen Jones writes: "In the 18th century, madmen were locked up in madhouses; in the 19th century, lunatics were sent to asylums; and in the 20th-century, the mentally ill received treatment in hospitals."

 Presentation of Nursing Awards, Mapperley Hospital 1942.

-in the 19th century.
+The prehistory of Mapperley Hospital starts in the 18th century and its history starts in the 19th century.
 In the 20th century it exemplifies the truth of the statement.

 Dr. John Storer

 Dr John Storer, now commemorated by name in the title of the psychiatric outpatient clinic of the General Hospital, became the senior physician of that Hospital in 1785 and was a prime mover in establishing the Asylum.
 It was he who caused the regime of the Retreat to be put into practice in Nottingham and he had also sought advice from other establishments.
 His other enduring claim to fame was the presidency of the first subscription library in Nottingham.
 It still exists at Bromley House on Angel Row and his portrait looks on to the staircase there.
 He is also commemorated in Storer Street, off Carlton Road, almost opposite where the Asylum once stood.